Skip to content

 6. Mark Greaney, 1967 - Present

-Fans of Tom Clancy may already be familiar with author Mark Greany, who collaborated with Clancy on the latter’s final books and has subsequently continued expanding the Tom Clancy universe and the adventures of the character Jack Ryan.
-As well as this collaborative work, Greaney is also known for his *Gray Man *series, which was adapted into a Netflix movie starring Ryan Gosling in 2022.
+Tom Clancy fans likely know Mark Greaney, who collaborated with Clancy on his final books and subsequently expanded the Tom Clancy universe, continuing Jack Ryan’s adventures.
+Beyond this collaborative work, Greaney created the acclaimed Gray Man series, adapted into a Netflix movie starring Ryan Gosling in 2022.

 7. Dale Brown, 1956 - Present